vtex-apps/io-documentation/docs/en/Concepts/vrn.md

 The format of a VRN is `vrn:{service}:{region}:{account}:{workspace}:{path}` whose elements can be described as:

 - `service` - the infrastructure service that holds the app's information.
-- `region` - the region where the request was performed.
+- `region` - the region from where the request was performed.
 - `account` - the tenant account.
 - `workspace` - the workspace used to perform a request.
 - `path` - the specific endpoint of a request.